Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Optimization Background

 \subsubsection{Importance of the dual problem}

 There are various reasons to formulate and solve the dual problem.
 One reason is to identify if a primal solution is near optimal.
 Assuming the primal problem is a minimization problem, a dual solution that's feasible to the dual problem provides a lower bound on the optimal objective value of the primal problem.
 Having a good (tight) lower bound on the optimal value of our primal problem helps us to know how far we are from optimality in the worst case.
-For instance, let $x$ be the best feasible primal solution found and let $y$ be a feasible dual solution.
-In this case, we know that $g(y) \leq f(x^*) \leq f(x)$.
-A feasible dual solution with a higher $g(y)$ or a feasible primal solution with a lower $f(x)$ provide tighter bounds around the optimal value $f(x^*)$.
-Therefore knowing $y$, we know that $f(x)$ can never be more than $f(x) - g(y)$ away from $f(x^*)$.
-When strong duality applies, the best bound $g(y^*)$ is exactly equal to the best primal objective value $f(x^*)$.
-In this case, the dual solution can be used to provide a proof/certificate of convergence to the optimal solution if we evaluate $f(x)$ and $g(y)$ for the best $x$ and $y$ found and they turn out to be equal.
+For instance, let $\vector{x}$ be the best feasible primal solution found and let \rtypo{$\vector{\lambda}$} be a feasible dual solution.
+In this case, we know that \rtypo{$h(\vector{\lambda}) \leq f(\vector{x}^*) \leq f(\vector{x})$}.
+A feasible dual solution with a higher \rtypo{$h(\vector{\lambda})$} or a feasible primal solution with a lower $f(\vector{x})$ provide tighter bounds around the optimal value $f(\vector{x}^*)$.
+Therefore knowing \rtypo{$\vector{\lambda}$}, we know that $f(\vector{x})$ can never be more than \rtypo{$f(\vector{x}) - h(\vector{\lambda})$} away from $f(\vector{x}^*)$.
+When strong duality applies, the best bound \rtypo{$h(\vector{\lambda}^*)$} is exactly equal to the best primal objective value $f(\vector{x}^*)$.
+In this case, the dual solution can be used to provide a proof/certificate of convergence to the optimal solution if we evaluate $f(\vector{x})$ and \rtypo{$h(\vector{\lambda})$} for the best $\vector{x} \in \mathcal{P}$ and \rtypo{$\vector{\lambda} \in \mathcal{D}$} found and they turn out to be equal.
 However, strong duality doesn't always exist for all classes of optimization problems.

 Another use of the dual problem is that sometimes it's beneficial to solve the primal and dual problems simultaneously like in the primal-dual hybrid gradient algorithm for large scale linear programs or the primal-dual interior point method for unstructured convex and nonlinear programs.
 In these cases, the dual problem can guide the optimization algorithm improving the convergence rate of the primal solution.
-In some other cases, the dual can also have a special structure enabling more efficient algorithms or faster convergence.
-In such cases, it's also common that there exist an easy way to get the optimal primal solution $x^*$ corresponding to the optimal dual solution $y^*$.
-In this case, it might make sense to solve the dual problem alone instead of the primal one.
-We will see examples of such duality being exploited for algorithmic reasons in optimal transport.